MarriottLabs/mcom-performance/README.md

 *	behavioralTargeting
 *	doubleClick

 **CSS is generated using SASS.
-SASS files internally call partials which are per component.
-We also use susy grid for layout.**
+SASS files internally call partials which are per component.**
 *	foundation_all.css – This file contains all the base, reset, layout classes
 *	reservations.css,hws.css, search.css  - There is one main css file for each product.
 *	brands.css – This file consist of main brands file for brand color, button colors,